OutSystems/docs-product/src/develop/ui/inputs/switch-checkbox.md

 ## Using Switch in Reactive Web and Mobile

-In the GoOut mobile app, to find, review, and rate places, end-users can receive two kinds of notifications by email.
+In the GoOut mobile app, to find, review, and rate places, end users can receive two kinds of notifications by email.
 One to inform that a friend did something in a place, either checked in or wrote a new review.
-The other is to alert end-users that someone reported one of their reviews as having some problem.
+The other is to alert end users that someone reported one of their reviews as having some problem.

-What we want to do is allow end-users to configure which notifications they want to receive.
+What we want to do is allow end users to configure which notifications they want to receive.

 There's already a Profile screen in the GoOut application with a form to enter data: